You have regular follow up after your treatment for breast cancer. This is to check how you are and see whether you have any problems or concerns.

 Why you have follow up

-Your doctor or nurse examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects and if you are worried about anything.

 The National Institute for Health and Care Excellence (NICE) guidelines say that everyone who has had treatment for early breast cancer should have a copy of a written care plan.

 - signs and symptoms to look out for and who to speak to if you notice any changes

 - contact details for specialist staff, such as your breast care nurse

 - details of support services who can help with problems such as arm swelling (lymphoedema)

 - information about treatment you may be taking, for example hormone therapy

 You have a mammogram every year for at least 5 years after treatment for early breast cancer.